Frequently Asked Questions - Chemistry Graduate Program

 If you come from a country in which English is not a primary language, you must submit TOEFL or IELTS scores from a test in English competency taken within two years of your application.
 A degree from an American university does not exempt you from this requirement.

-If you are an international student, from a country in which English is not the primary language, then you must submit your test scores for TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System) or the PTE (Pearson Test of English).
+If you are an international student, from a country in which English is not the primary language, then you must submit your test scores for TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing System).
 Scores must reflect testing completed within the prior two years.
 To report TOEFL scores, enter 1631 as the location code on the ETS (Educational Testing Service) online form to designate the Purdue University West Lafayette campus.
 Your application must be submitted before your TOEFL scores will link to the application and it may take several days.

 The minimum overall scores for these tests are provided at the following link: English Proficiency.
 Please take note of the minimum scores for writing, reading and listening.
 A list of English-speaking countries is provided at the same link.
 The Department of Chemistry requires a minimum ‘speaking’ score of 22 (TOEFL) or 7 (IELTS).

 The Department of Chemistry will not waive this English test requirement for those international students who have obtained a degree from an American university.
 Graduate students who receive a teaching assistantship in our program must be able to communicate effectively with the students that they instruct.
 New international graduate students are not cleared to teach until they pass an oral English proficiency test.
 In our experience, the stated TOEFL or IELTS test scores increase the probability of passing that test.